liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/09-xpack-monitoring.markdown

 To monitor Elasticsearch, use X-Pack Monitoring.
 First [install X-Pack onto Elasticsearch](discover/deployment/-/knowledge_base-7-1/securing-elasticsearch-6-with-x-pack), and configure security if you're using X-Pack's security features.
-Then come back her for instructions on installing and configuring Kibana (the monitoring server) with X-Pack so that Elasticsearch (secured with X-Pack), Kibana (secured with X-Pack), and @product@ can communicate effortlessly and securely.
+Then come back here for instructions on installing and configuring Kibana (the monitoring server) with X-Pack so that Elasticsearch (secured with X-Pack), Kibana (secured with X-Pack), and @product@ can communicate effortlessly and securely.